ImmuneDynamics/ImmuneDynamics.github.io/about.md

 ---

-The Immune Dynamics team is a multi-disciplinary collaboration between the [Sydney Cytometry Facility](https://sydneycytometry.org.au/) and multiple research and technology labs, combining expertise in immunology, infectious disease, high-dimensional single-cell & imaging technologies, computational biology, and data science.
-Led by [Dr. Thomas Ashhurst](https://immunedynamics.github.io/thomas-ashhurst/) and [Dr. Mark Read](https://marknormanread.github.io/), this team draws from SCF, PATHOLOGY, IDI, and SCS at USYD.
+The Immune Dynamics team is a multi-disciplinary collaboration between the [Sydney Cytometry Facility](https://sydneycytometry.org.au/) and multiple research and technology labs, led by [Dr. Thomas Ashhurst](https://immunedynamics.github.io/thomas-ashhurst/) and [Dr. Mark Read](https://marknormanread.github.io/).
+This group combining expertise in immunology, infectious disease, high-dimensional single-cell & imaging technologies, computational biology, and data science, drawing from the SCF, PATHOLOGY, IDI, and SCS at USYD.

 <!-- TOM - MARK - FELIX - GIVANNA -->